Blascovici, the western Timisoara district, still preserves a semi rural atmosphere, typical for Banat region, with shared fronts and green squares.

 READ MORE

-The interior courtyard, situated in the middle of each apartment facilitates the ventilation and the sunlight introduction at sunrise as well as the appearance of a free space as a “hidden room under the free skyâ€.
+The interior courtyard, situated in the middle of each apartment, facilitates ventilation, introduces sunlight at sunrise, and creates a free space resembling a "hidden room under the open sky."

 Architect: Vlad Gaivoronschi